 Boots - Plastic climbing boots are required, mostly for their warmth and drying speed.
 Models such as the Koflach Arctis Expe, Degre, Lowa Civetta, and Scarpa Inverno perform well.
-Huascaran and Ancohuma expedition members should be sure their boots can comfortably handle sustained temperatures as low as 0F.
-Climbers will do a great deal of frontpointing on the Alpamayo expedition boots should be rigid and fit well.

 Gaiters - Knee high.
 If you buy gaiters ahead of time make sure they are large enough to fit over plastic climbing boots.
 Required for everyone who is not bringing supergaiters.